-Nonoperating revenues and expenses consist primarily of property taxes levied by the District, investment income, noncapital grants, and indigent care and Medicaid waiver related payments.
-Total nonoperating revenues, net, increased by \$1,567,363 or 39.4 percent, between 2022 and 2023.
-The increase was primarily due to an increase in property tax revenues of \$572,529 in 2023 and a decrease in indigent care and Medicaid Waiver payments made of \$465,217 in 2023, as compared to 2022.
-Investment income also increased by \$469,169, or 1,654.6 percent, in 2023 compared to 2022.
+Nonoperating revenues and expenses consist primarily of property taxes levied by the District, investment income, noncapital grants, and indigent care and Medicaid waiver-related payments.
+Total nonoperating revenues, net, decreased by \$646,426, or 11.7%, between 2023 and 2024.
+The decrease was primarily due to an increase in indigent care and Medicaid Waiver payments expense of \$984,830 in 2024 as compared to 2023.